kubermatic/docs/content/kubermatic/v2.14/installation/securing_services/_index.en.md

 For each service that is supposed to use Dex as an authentication provider, configure a `client`.
 The callback URL is called after authentication has been completed and must point to `https://<domain>/oauth/callback`.
-Remember that this will point to Keycloak-Gatekeeper and is therefore independent of the actual underlying application (Gatekeeper will intercept the requesta nd not forward it to the upstream service).
+Remember that this will point to Keycloak-Gatekeeper and is therefore independent of the actual underlying application (Gatekeeper will intercept the requesta and not forward it to the upstream service).
 Generate a secure random secret for each client, for example by doing `cat /dev/urandom | tr -dc A-Za-z0-9 | head -c32`.

 A sample configuration for Prometheus and Alertmanager could look like this: